codymcelroy/Reactivities/README.md

-Udemy Practice for a .Net \ React app
+Udemy Practice: Application using .Net Core and React